 On August 18, 2020, our Board of Directors authorized a share repurchase program of up to \$20.0 million of Class A common stock through August 18, 2021.
-We are funding the program through available cash balances, our Senior Credit Facility and operating cash flows.
+We funded the program through available cash balances, our Senior Credit Facility and operating cash flows.

-The shares of Class A common stock may be repurchased from time to time in the open market at prevailing market prices or in privately negotiated transactions based on ongoing assessments of capital needs, the market price of the stock, and other factors, including general market conditions.
-The repurchase program does not obligate us to acquire any particular amount of Class A common stock, may be modified or suspended at any time, and could be terminated prior to completion.
+The shares of Class A common stock could be repurchased from time to time in the open market at prevailing market prices or in privately negotiated transactions based on ongoing assessments of capital needs, the market price of the stock, and other factors, including general market conditions.
+The repurchase program did not obligate us to acquire any particular amount of Class A common stock, could be modified or suspended at any time, and could be terminated prior to completion.

 For the year ended December 31, 2020, we repurchased 45,148 shares of our Class A common stock at a weighted average price of \$8.75 per share, for a total cost of \$0.4 million.
+For the year ended December 31, 2021, we did not repurchase our Class A common stock.
+The share repurchase program was suspended in March 2021 pursuant to an agreement with lenders under our Senior Credit Facility.
+The share repurchase program expired on August 18, 2021 and our Senior Credit Facility was subsequently amended, terminating the provision for borrowings specific to Class A common stock repurchases.
+See Note 9 "Debt" for further discussion.